adaptiman/ip-conductor/README.md

 ### Available Commands

-#### Bookmark Management
+#### Article Management
-- `bookmarks` - List all bookmarks (up to 25 by default)
+- `articles` / `bookmarks` - List all articles with numbers (up to 25 by default)
-- `add` - Add a new bookmark by entering a URL
+- `add` - Add a new article by entering a URL
-- `delete` - Delete the currently selected bookmark (with confirmation)
+- `delete` - Delete the currently selected article (with confirmation)
-- `star` - Star the currently selected bookmark
+- `star` - Star the currently selected article
-- `archive` - Archive the currently selected bookmark
+- `archive` - Archive the currently selected article
-- `highlight` - Create a highlight for the current bookmark (multi-line text input)
+- `highlight` - Create a highlight for the current article (multi-line text input)

 #### Navigation
-- `title` - Show current bookmark title
+- `title` - Show current article title
-- `next` - Move to next bookmark
+- `next` - Move to next article
-- `prev` / `previous` - Move to previous bookmark
+- `prev` / `previous` - Move to previous article
-- `first` - Jump to first bookmark
+- `first` - Jump to first article
-- `last` - Jump to last bookmark
+- `last` - Jump to last article
-- `read` - Read current bookmark content
+- `read` - Read current article content
+- `read <number>` - Read a specific article by its number from the list

 #### System
 - `exit` - Quit the application